All About Colostrum

 Whether you plan to breastfeed or formula feed, your baby can benefit from colostrum, and giving them some doesn’t “mess up” anything!
 Again, you don’t “have to”, but if you’re interested- go for it!
 Colostrum is rich in antibodies (especially secretory IgA), which can help protect your brand new baby from illnesses.
 There is no harm harvesting colostrum antenatally and giving it to your baby the first few days of life, then starting formula as well!
 You can also add a colostrum syringe to your baby’s formula bottles as well.

 Ready to talk to your care provider and start collecting colostrum?
-Stay tuned for my next blog on how to actually collect your colostrum and store it for when your baby is born!
+See here for my next blog on how to actually collect your colostrum and store it for when your baby is born!
 You got this, mama!

 Was this helpful?
 Save it for later or send it to a pregnant mama!